JosephLai241/URS/docs/The Forest.md

 ## How the Forest Works

-I will strip docstring comments from the source code to keep it short.
+I will strip docstring comments from the source code to keep it relatively short.

 ### The `CommentNode`